ComplexInfo/CP_HMM/README.md

 Both files rely on the "Methods.py" file which contains the implementation of the main algorithm.

-Outputs: The figure with the results will be stored in PDF format in the same folder
+Outputs: The figures with the generated results will be stored in PDF format in the same folder